sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 1. Errors during azd deployment:
    - Service principal "not found" error.
    - Rerun `azd up`
-1. Azure OpenAI deployment issues:
-   - Ensure your subscription has access to Azure OpenAI
-   - Check regional availability
 1. Frontend issues:
    - If frontend doesn't fully start, navigate to `/frontend/src/environments/environment.ts` and update `apiUrl: 'https://localhost:63279/'`
    - Frontend will restart
-   - In CodeSpaces, if frontend displays the spinning icon when starting up, double-check you have made port `ChatAPI (63280)` public.
-Then restart the front end.
-1. Connecting to backend running CodeSpaces

-   - If you cannot get the front end to connect to the backend service when running in Codespaces try the following

-     - Navigate to the /src/ChatAPI folder in the Terminal
-     - Run the following command to trust the development certificate:

-       ```sh
-       dotnet dev-certs https --trust
-       ```

-     - Then start the application:

-       ```sh
-       dotnet run
-       ```

-   - Copy the URL from the **Ports** tab and use this for the environments.ts file

 ## Success Criteria